qmacro/managed-associations-in-cap/flow.md

 ## Add a basic relationship with a to-one managed association, at the persistence layer

-In `db/schema.cds`, add an `authors` element to the `Books` entity.
+👉 In `db/schema.cds`, add an `author` element (note the singular element name, not `authors` plural) to the `Books` entity.
 This is a managed association, specifically a (one-) to-one association.
+The resulting contents of `db/schema.cds` should look like this:

 ```cds
 namespace bookshop;